mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.markdown

 and join with event in the processor itself.
 It should be very efficient because every client generates up do hundred page views in 10 minutes.

-Perceptive reader noticed that processor also change the key from `ClientId` to `EvPvKey` for deduplication purposes.
+Perceptive reader noticed that processor also changes the key from `ClientId` to `EvPvKey` for deduplication purposes.
 Without any repartitioning, due to the fact that new key is more detailed that original one.
 Everything is still within given client context.

 As before windowed store for deduplication needs to be configured.
-Because deduplication is done in very short window (10 seconds or so), the logging to backed internal Kafka topic is disable at all.
+Because deduplication is done in a very short window (10 seconds or so), the logging to backed internal Kafka topic is disable at all.
 If one of the stream instance fails, we will get some duplicates during this short window, not a big deal.